baloise/design-system/docs/src/guide/essentials/html5.md

 <link rel="stylesheet" href="node_modules/@baloise/ui-library/dist/ui-library/ui-library.css" />
 ```

-::: danger
+::: warning
-However, without the javascript the components like datepicker cannot be used.
+However, without the javascript the components like datepicker or toast cannot be used.
 :::